← All Docs

 MCP Tools Reference

-Lore exposes 9 tools via MCP.
+Lore exposes its tools via MCP.
 They fall into three categories: simple query tools (fast, cheap), project briefs (living synthesis), and agentic tools (multi-step, higher cost).

 search